CavernCrawlers/CavernCrawlers.github.io/Combat.md

 Shields, bucklers and helmets may be repaired by a skilled blacksmith.
 The DC of the check is 15 and will restore a buckler or helmet to functional or return a damaged shield to normal.
 If the roll is failed, the item is permanently destroyed.
 Magical items may require re-enchantment.

 ### Damage
+#### What are Hit Points?
+Hit Points represent cuts, scrapes, bruises and other minor injuries one can take from dangerous physical activity (such as combat).
+It does not represent serious injuries (such as blood loss, concision or the like).
+Serious injury only occurs if a player character takes a Critical Hit or is dropped to 0 HP or less (see the [Lingering Injuries](#lingering-injuries) rules).
+As a result, HPs heal relatively quickly.
 #### Critical Hits
 If the attack roll exceeds the target’s **armor class** by at least 1 and is a **natural 20**, it is a **critical hit**.
-When a PC takes a critical hit, they may take a [Lingering Injury](#Lingering-Injuries).
+When a PC recieves a critical hit, they take that attack's max damage and may also take a [Lingering Injury](#Lingering-Injuries).
 When a PC performs a critical hit, they do their normal damage, plus the max damage of their damage dice.  _For example, if an attack does 1d8 + 2 damage normally, a critical hit will do 1d8 + 2 + 8._

 #### Death and Dying
 As soon as a character drops to 0 HP or less, they fall [unconscious](#unconcious).

 Next, form a d4 [Countdown Pool](RulesSynopsis.md#Countdown-Pools) equal to their **Constitution bonus** + **Wisdom bonus** (minimum of 1).
 This pool is rolled at the end of each of the character’s **Combat Turns**.
 Once this **Countdown Pool** is emptied, the character dies.
-Taking a hit while dying automatically removes 1 die from the pool in addition to its normal damage.
+Taking a hit while dying automatically removes 1 die from the pool in addition to the normal damage.
 Taking a **critical hit** removes 2 dice.

 A character who is dying may be saved by another character attempting to stabilize them.
 This is done with a **Wisdom/Healing** check vs difficulty 12 (15 if done in the middle of combat).
 On a success, the character is stabilized but still has their negative HP total.
 On a critical success, the patient is stabilized at 0 Hit Points.
-Alternatively, magical healing automatically stabilizes the character at the number of HP healed minus their negative HP total.
+The [Mend](TierZeroSpells.md#mend) cantrip will stabilize a dying creature as a successful healing roll.
+Any healing spell of Tier 1 or higher stabilizes a dying creature as a critical success on the healing check.

 Once unconscious, the character cannot be revived until they are healed back to at least 1 HP.

 When an unconscious character is revived, they must check for a [Lingering Injury](#Lingering-Injuries).

 #### Lingering Injuries
-When a character receives a **Critical Hit** or is reduced to 0 Hit Points or less, there is a chance they will receive a lingering injury.
+When a player character receives a **Critical Hit** or is reduced to 0 Hit Points or less, there is a chance they will receive a lingering injury.

 For a critical hit, the character must make a **Constitution check** vs difficulty 12 or half the damage taken, whichever is higher.
 On a success, no lingering injury is accrued.
 On a failure, the character rolls on the lingering injury table (at **Disadvantage** if their total damage exceeds the character’s **Constitution score**).